- Beth Vellante, Executive Director

 Kim has helped countless families and their loved ones as a Social Worker with various Massachusetts-based medical organizations and, most recently, as a Dementia Program Director and Memory Care Unit Director at local assisted living communities.

-Kim is excited to join our team as a Community Relations Director helping families find the right memory care community for their loved ones, as well as the education and resources they may need.
+Kim is excited to be part of our team as a Community Relations Director helping families find the right memory care community for their loved ones, as well as the education and resources they may need.
+She leads our complimentary caregiver support group twice a month.

 Kim earned her Bachelor’s degree in Human Services from Lesley College (now Lesley University) and her Master of Social Work from Boston College School of Social Work.